dcferreira/dcferreira.github.io/content/post/2023-03-08-ai-web-app/index.md

 It's finally time to deploy our web app so that everyone can reach it.
 We'll deploy our app in a [serverless](https://en.wikipedia.org/wiki/Serverless_computing) fashion.
-This means that every time someone makes a request, a new container will be started, which will respond to it.
+This means that every time someone makes a request, a new container will be started and run only for the needed time to respond to it.
 By doing it this way, we avoid wasting money on compute when no one is making requests to our server.
 Furthermore, scaling happens automatically: if suddenly our web app gets very popular, our cloud provider automatically starts as many containers as needed.